AWS (Amazon Web Services)

 Starting version 3.8.0 IP Fabric supports AWS API.

 To add AWS to the discovery you will need an access key & secret access key from your AWS account.

 Those keys can be found/generated under your account in the AWS dashboard.

 Click on My Security Credentials and open Access keys tab.

 To generate keys click on Create New Access Key and your keys will be generated.
 These access keys are available globally for all of yours AWS regions.

-Copy those keys to the AWS API settings in your IP Fabric and don't forget to fill the region where the devices which you want to discover are.
+Copy those keys to the AWS API settings in your IP Fabric and don’t forget to fill the regions where the devices which you want to discover are.
 Multiple regions can be set for one API key and secret.